imrehorvath/avrdis/README.md

 - Maximum portability.
 Written in C and uses libc only, no extra libraries needed.
 - Loosely coupled modular design, with clearly separated parts makes it easy to extend eg. with new input format parsers without touching other parts.
+- Disassemble parts only, those are guarantied to be code.
+Provide option to explore parts those might be either code or data.
+(Enable exploratory, iterative usage.)
+- Generate symbolic labels.

 ## Typical Use Case